This post has been updated for the 2022 gifting season.

 Happy gifting, friends.
 We got this.

-And before I forget, for more holiday joy, head to Holiday Central, our one-stop-shop for all the sparkle, sales and presents on offer.
+And before I forget, for more holiday joy, head to Holiday Central, our one-stop-shop for all the sparkle, sales and presents.
 Check out our gift ideas hub here, browse holiday outfit inspo here, and shop all the best Black Friday and Cyber Monday deals here.

 Friends!
 Follow me on Instagram for accessible, easily adaptable recipes; sneak peeks of The Mom Edit content (and sales!); and more snippets of our life on the Northern California coast.
 And if you feel so inclined, pop over to my personal food + lifestyle blog, The Pig & Quill, where I share salty scribblings from my kitchen and home life.
 Byeeeeee!